 At the School for Heiresses, the lessons go far beyond etiquette and needlepoint.
 In addition to teaching her students how to avoid fortune hunters, headmistress and founder Charlotte Harris proposes the radical notion that women of all means need not shackle themselves to men at all—unless they find a suitable, desirable mate.
 So lessons in the fine art of acquiring a loving and passionate husband are part of the curriculum at this highly unusual school.
 And as the holidays approach, Mrs. Harris sends her young ladies home with personally tailored lessons to work on.
 Will they return any closer to finding the perfect husband?

 Sabrina Jeffries is the New York Times and USA TODAY bestselling author of several Regency-set historical romance series, including the Royal Brotherhood, the School for Heiresses, the Hellions of Halstead Hall, the Duke’s Men, and the Sinful Suitors.
-Whatever time is not spent writing in a coffee-fueled haze is spent traveling with her husband and adult autistic son or indulging in one of her passions: jigsaw puzzles, chocolate, music, and costume parties.
-With more than eight million books in print in twenty languages, the North Carolina author never regrets tossing a budding career in academics for the sheer joy of writing fun fiction and hopes that one day a book of hers will end up saving the world.
-She always dreams big.BECOME A FAN
+When she’s not writing in a coffee-fueled haze, she’s traveling with her husband, caring for her adult autistic son, or indulging in one of her passions: jigsaw puzzles, chocolate, music, and costume parties.
+With more than nine million books in print in twenty languages, the North Carolina author never regrets tossing aside a budding career in academics for the sheer joy of writing fun fiction and hopes that one day a book of hers will end up saving the world.
+She always dreams big.

+During her frequent travels through England, Liz Carlyle always packs her pearls, her dancing slippers, and her whalebone corset, confident in the belief that eventually she will receive an invitation to a ball or a rout.
+Alas, none has been forthcoming.
+While waiting, however, she has managed to learn where all the damp, dark alleys and low public houses can be found.
 Liz hopes she has brought just a little of the nineteenth century alive for the reader in her popular novels, which include the trilogy of One Little Sin, Two Little Lies, and Three Little Secrets, as well as The Devil You Know, A Deal With the Devil, and The Devil to Pay.
 Please visit her at LizCarlyle.com, especially if you're giving a ball.

-Julia London is the New York Times, USA TODAY, and Publisher's Weekly bestselling author of historical romance, contemporary romance, and women's fiction with strong romantic elements, including the Secrets of Hadley Green bestselling series, and the Homecoming Ranch series.
-She is a four-time finalist for the RITA Award of Excellence in Romantic Fiction, and the recipient of Romantic Times Bookclub's Best Historical Novel.
-She lives in Austin, Texas.BECOME A FAN
+Julia London is the New York Times, USA TODAY, and Publishers Weekly bestselling author of historical romance, contemporary romance, and women's fiction with strong romantic elements, including the Secrets of Hadley Green bestselling series, and the Homecoming Ranch series.
+She is a four-time finalist for the RITA Award of Excellence in Romantic Fiction, and the recipient of Romantic TimesBookclub's Best Historical Novel.
+She lives in Austin, Texas.

 Renee Bernard is a freelance writer for Romantic Times Bookclub magazine.
 A Lady's Pleasure is her first novel.
 She has also written a story, "Mischief's Holiday," for the anthology The School for Heiresses.
 Renee lives in the Sierra Nevada Mountains in Northern California.
 Visit her website at ReneeBernardAuthor.com.